NeilAlanRodriguezElias/System.Concurrent.Collection/README.md

 // Output
 Result in Dictionary: 189 ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** ** Result in Concurrent Dictionary: 200
 ~~~
+### ConcurrentBag

+ConcurrentBag is a collection class that allows generic data to be stored in unordered from.
+It is a thread-safe class and allows multiple threads to use it.

+Here's the list of the important methods of the ConcurrentBag class.
+- [Add](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentbag-1.add?view=net-5.0#System_Collections_Concurrent_ConcurrentBag_1_Add__0_)(T element) - This method is used to add an element to the ConcurrentBag
+- [TryPeek](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentbag-1.trypeek?view=net-5.0#System_Collections_Concurrent_ConcurrentBag_1_TryPeek__0__)(out T) - This method is used to retrieve an element from ConcurrentBag without removing it.
+- [TryTake](https://docs.microsoft.com/en-us/dotnet/api/system.collections.concurrent.concurrentbag-1.trytake?view=net-5.0#System_Collections_Concurrent_ConcurrentBag_1_TryTake__0__)(out T) - This method is used to retrieve an element from ConcurrentBag.
+Note that this method removes the item from the collection.
+### ConcurrentStack
 ### ConcurrentQueue

 ConcurrentQueue is a wrapper around generic Queue class.
 Queue class also provides FIFO data structure but it is not safe to use with multi-threading environment.
 To provide thread-safety, we have to implement locking around Queue methods which is always error prone.